rafalsiepak/homepage/README.md

 https://rafalsiepak.github.io/homepage/

-* Website is using CSS BEM, HTML frameworks and JavaScript ES6+.
+### Website is using features from the following technologies:
+- CSS BEM framework,
+- FlexBox
+- JavaScript ES6+